Who are the Gayton Governors?

 In my day job I am the Assistant Director of Information at Wirral University Teaching Hospital, so public service is a bit of a theme.

-Both my children spent many seven happy years learning and growing at Gayton, and they have moved on to local secondary schools well prepared for the future.
+Both my children spent seven happy years learning and growing at Gayton, and they have moved on to local secondary schools well prepared for the future.

 Having seen the importance and impact school has across the vital Primary years, I am happy to be able to continue working with our school to give all children that attend the best possible education and opportunities.